davins90/unsupervised_anomaly_detection/readme.md

     - improve usability and the ability to give input of other parameters
     - moving files and templates from Google Drive to Cloud Storage.
     - better integrate Ploomber.
+    - Authetication layer for the fraud and marketing teams with this [Streamlit component](https://github.com/mkhorasani/Streamlit-Authenticator)
 - In terms of modeling:
     - try naive Bayes as an algorithm, through a solution that can handle data of different types
     - HGB, as an alternative boosting algorithmù